bruvellu/cephalic-furrow/3-text/furrow.md

 We first asked whether the extension of the germ band alone can generate ectopic folds.
 To that end, we generated double-mutant flies lacking both the cephalic furrow and the mitotic domains by combining *btd* mutants with a loss-of-function allele of *cdc25* or *string* (*stg*), a phosphatase that regulates the cell divisions in cleavage cycle 14 of *Drosophila* [@Edgar1989-hv].
 In *stg* mutants, the formation of the cephalic furrow and of other morphogenetic movements during early gastrulation occur normally [@Edgar1989-hv] ({@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
-Compared to wildtype, the ectopic folds in *stg* mutants are less frequent and primarily appear near the trunk--germ interface ({@tbl:stats}), which suggests that mitotic domains affects ectopic folding.
 Indeed, in *btd*--*stg* double-mutant embryos, we find no ectopic folds forming at the head--trunk interface ({@fig:live-experiments}a,b,j (left), {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
 The experiment shows that mitotic domains are required for ectopic folding, and the push from the germ band extension alone is insufficient to induce ectopic buckling in cephalic furrow mutants.